 The SMC server makes it possible to export the entire contents of your object database in CSV format.

 You only need read privileges to export objects.

-- In the Network objects menu, click on ≡.
+- 1. In the Objects menu, click on the = icon.

 - 2. Select Export.

 - 3. Save the CSV file.